Key takeaways

 How do I know if my antifungal medicine is working?

-The first symptom to resolve is typically the vaginal discharge and odor, and that can happen in the first day or two after treatment begins.
+The first symptom to resolve is typically the vaginal discharge and odor, and that can happen within the first day after treatment begins.
 Shortly thereafter, the local itching should start to diminish.
 Finally, the vaginal redness, swelling, and irritation will resolve.
-Once all of these symptoms have resolved, you can assume your vaginal yeast infection has been sufficiently treated.
+Once all these symptoms have resolved, you can assume your vaginal yeast infection has been sufficiently treated.
 If this occurs before your specified treatment duration has ended, continue to follow the instructions for the treatment or those prescribed by your healthcare professional until you have completed treatment.
-Sometimes, these symptoms may recur after a short period of time, and treatment may need to be extended in order to fully eliminate the infection.
-If the infection keeps recurring consistently, seek the advice of your medical professional as a different treatment type or duration may be needed.
+Sometimes, these symptoms may recur after a short period of time, and treatment may need to be extended to fully eliminate the infection, prophylaxis implemented, or alternative diagnostics and therapies trialed.
+If the infection keeps recurring consistently, seek the advice of your medical professional, as a different treatment type or duration may be needed.

 Why does my yeast infection medicine burn?